galasa-dev/galasa.dev/src/markdown-pages/docs/blogs/galasa-blogging.md

   - One or more members of the Galasa team will review the blog post
   - The reviewers will work with the author for any updates or changes required
-  - OMP team will do final check for grammar and branding
   - OMP will schedule it and promote via social media
   - OMP team will let author know publication date and share via social media
   - To check on the status of your blog check the <a href="https://github.com/orgs/galasa-dev/projects/3/views/1" target="_blank"> GitHub board</a>.
 This lets you see the reviewers of your blog as well as enable you to read and add any Github comments about its publication.
 See the [Tracking blog status](#tracking) section for more information. .